for-giobbe/BASE/tutorial_3.md

 Nonetheless these results should be **handeled carefully**: if we allow too much missing data, both in the clade(s) of interest and in the whole tree, the analyses start to become meaningless.
 For example: if we want to consider the branch leading to a clade of 50 species, one thing is to allow 5-6 of them to go missing, but when more than half are not present the analysis doesn't make sense anymore.
-A good approach is to allways be conservative and try to explore the tradeoff between the number of OGs considered and the missing data treshold.
+A good approach is to stay conservative and try to explore the tradeoff between the number of OGs considered and the missing data treshold.

+---

+[Back](https://github.com/for-giobbe/BASE/blob/master/tutorial_0.md) to the tutorials list.